 3. Gamo Air Gun Scope LC4X32 with Rings

 Gamo air gun scope for Gamo Silent Cat.
-Better pairing that twilight.
-LC is a 4x scope with 32mm objective lens.
+Better pairing with Twilight.
+LC is a 4x scope with a 32mm objective lens.
 It’s made out of plastic and suitable for Gamo Silent Cat.
-In fact, Gamo recommends this scope highly.
+Gamo recommends this scope highly.

-Housing of this scope is made of plastic.
+The housing of this scope is made of plastic.
 That can be a bummer for the most.
-But keep in mind, it’s mostly a starting point of scope to your Silent Cat.
-Gamo recommends you to upgrade the scope down the line as well.
+But keep in mind, it’s mostly a starting point of scope for your Silent Cat.
+Gamo recommends you upgrade the scope down the line as well.

-Lens here is fully coated.
+The lens here is fully coated.
 It’s a 32mm objective lens.
-Thankfully the lens is made out of glass not plastic.
+Thankfully the lens is made out of glass, not plastic.
 Plastic lenses are very bad to look at.
-Base magnification of the scope is 4x.
+The base magnification of the scope is 4x.
 That’s good enough for Gamo Silent Cat.

 It’s an okay scope.
 That’s for sure.
 Just for the compatibility and pricing alone, it’s a fine pair with Gamo Silent Cat.
 Otherwise, it’s not recommended for different guns.